-Main Tank Shutoff Switch (Located on driver side of motorhome)
+Main Tank Shutoff Switch (Located on passenger side of motorhome) -Typical View

 NOTE: Both switches must be ON to allow propane supply to the motorhome.
 Propane gas flow will be stopped by turning either switch OFF.
 Turn the switch (inside the motorhome) OFF when propane gas supply is not needed to conserve house battery power.